 Recent studies have also indicated that darker shades contain much higher levels of lead than lighter colored lipsticks and neutral balms; so, if you’re thinking about grabbing a bronze shade for the day, think about reaching for a lighter pink, or a more neutral balm to complement the rest of your look.

 Want to avoid the lead in lipsticks entirely?
-Try shopping all natural cosmetic lines, like the lipsticks at Real Purity, that celebrate the use of only all natural and non-toxic ingredients.
+Try shopping natural cosmetic lines, like the lipsticks at Real Purity, that celebrate the use of only natural and non-toxic ingredients.
 And now, not only can you feel good about what you’re smoothing on your lips, but you can get any shade shipped free to your door!
 Shop Real Purity lipsticks now for access to free shipping on over 20 non-toxic, vibrant shades.